kimbjerge/MCC24-trap/README.md

 ## Plotting, making movies and printing results ##
 createMoveiCSV.py - Create movies based on the detection and classification CSV files without tracking

-plotResults.py - Plotting results for tracking and order classifications
+plotResults.py - Plotting results for tracking and broad taxon classifications

 plotSampleTimeResults.py - Plotting results for comparing tracking and different time-lapse sampling intervals

-plotStatistics.py - Calculating and printing statistics for tracking and order classifications
+plotStatistics.py - Calculating and printing statistics for tracking and broad taxon classifications